TemeASD/esfi-botti/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)

 Bot for organizing games on Discord.
 Not fancy at all.

 ---

 ## Installation

 - Create a config.json.
-Should look like this
+Should look like this:

 ```json
 {